abarker/pytest-helper/doc/sphinx_docs/index.rst

    If the pytest option `--pyargs` is used to include dotted Python package descriptors you should also use the `pyargs=True` option to `script_run`.
+   Setting the pytest-helper argument automatically passes the argument to pytest.

 * :ref:`pytest_helper.sys_path<sys_path>`